-Singapore enjoys good relations with the countries of Europe.
-There are regular exchanges between our leaders, ministers, MPs, and officials.
-Our network of resident Embassies, non-resident Ambassadors and Honorary Consuls-General helps us maintain and develop links with European countries.
-Singapore’s relations with the European Union (EU) and individual member states are growing steadily across different sectors.
+Singapore enjoys good relations with the countries in Europe.
+Aside from regular exchanges between our leaders, ministers, parliamentarians, and officials, our network of resident embassies and high commissions, non-resident ambassadors and honorary consuls-general helps us maintain and strengthen links with these countries.
+Singapore cooperates closely with the European Union (EU) and individual member states in a wide range of sectors.
 In recent years, Singapore has also expanded contacts and deepened relations with emerging economies in Central and Eastern Europe, the Caucasus, and the Black Sea regions.

-Update to the Germany-Singapore Enhanced Partnership entitled "Singapore and Germany: The Way Ahead" (signed during Prime Minister Lee Hsien Loong’s official visit to Germany in December 2005).
+- Update to the Germany-Singapore Enhanced Partnership entitled "Singapore and Germany: The Way Ahead" (signed during Prime Minister Lee Hsien Loong’s official visit to Germany in December 2005).

-Singapore-France Joint Declaration on Strategic Partnership (signed during French Prime Minister Jean-Marc Ayrault's official visit on 18 October 2012).
+- Singapore-France Joint Declaration on Strategic Partnership (signed during French Prime Minister Jean-Marc Ayrault's official visit on 18 October 2012).

-Singapore-Switzerland Declaration of Enhanced Partnership (signed during President Tony Tan Keng Yam’s official visit in May 2014).
+- Singapore-Switzerland Declaration of Enhanced Partnership (signed during President Tony Tan Keng Yam’s official visit in May 2014).

 Events and Exhibitions